eflemist/dataengineering-capstone/README.md

 The current setup would likely not scale to 500gb.
 Spark is currently running with 1 master and two slaves so more slave nodes would be required to optimized for ram.

-I would also consider parralelizing the executiion of the pipeline for each day.
+I would also consider parallelizing the executiion of the pipeline for each day.

 *Pipeline Ran On A Daily Basic at 7am*